Last Updated on

 Growing up in New York, we’d always tell ghost stories of an escaped mental patient with a hook who would come out the woods to kidnap children… It’s a bit strange to realize as an adult that these stories were actually based on real stories (besides the hook).
 If you haven’t seen the Cropsey movie, I recommend watching it if you love horror and true crime stories.

 Beyond Cropsey, we need to talk about the New York Farm Colony and former Seaview Hospital, a former tuberculosis asylum that was left to rot.
 This colony dates back to the 1800s and served as a farm for food given to residents of mental hospitals around New York.
 Seaview Hospital was one of the largest tuberculosis hospitals in the United States built around the turn of the century.
 A nursing home partially occupies the property, but many of these buildings have been left to rot.
-It’s a fascinating place for lovers of urban decay and abandoned places although many of the buildings are now off limits without
+It’s a fascinating place for lovers of urban decay and abandoned places although many of the buildings are now off-limits.

 St. George /Historic Richmond